yoeluk/paper-scala-js/README.md

 ## Installing Paper-Scala-js

 Paper-scala-js is published as a SNAPSHOT with Sonatype snapshots repository so add the following lines to build.sbt to add it to your project.
+Note that you don't need to add the Scala.js dom dependency, Paper-Scala-js will do that for you.

 ```
+enablePlugins(ScalaJSPlugin)

 resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"

 libraryDependencies ++= Seq(
-  "org.scala-js" %%% "scalajs-dom" % "0.8.0",
-  "com.github.yoeluk" %%% "paper-scala-js" % "0.1-SNAPSHOT"
+  "com.github.yoeluk" %%% "paper-scala-js" % "0.1.2-SNAPSHOT"
 )

 jsDependencies += "org.webjars" % "paperjs" % "0.9.22" / "paper-full.min.js" commonJSName "paper"

+persistLauncher in Compile := false

+persistLauncher in Test := false

+skip in packageJSDependencies := false
 ```

-Aditionally, you need the Scala.js plugin.
-Add the following line to the plugins.sbt file under the Project/ directory.
+Add the following line to the plugins.sbt file under the Project/ directory to get the Scala.js plugin.

 ```
 addSbtPlugin("org.scala-js" % "sbt-scalajs" % "0.6.2")